-In the UK, we allocated towards long-standing Jupiter Merlin holdings in Evenlode Income, Man GLG Income and Jupiter UK Special Situations.
-We added in BlackRock World Energy and BlueBox Global Technology as our specialist exposures.
-We also allocated to Jupiter Global Value Equity, run by a team we hold in very high regard and have had significant assets with across the Jupiter Merlin range for some time.
-In terms of new equity holdings, we introduced M&G Japan into the Portfolio, a value3-biased approach which prides itself on its engagement in a market where this is often the key to unlocking shareholder value.
+In the UK, we allocated towards long-standing Jupiter Merlin holdings in Evenlode Income and Man GLG Income.
+We added in BlackRock World Energy and BlueBox Global Technology as our specialist exposures, both of which are held elsewhere in the Jupiter Merlin Portfolios.
+In terms of new equity holdings, we introduced M&G Japan into the Portfolio, a value-biased approach which prides itself on its engagement approach in a market where this is often the key to unlocking shareholder value.
 We also added in Royal London Global Equity Income which takes a differentiated view on diversification, spreading its allocation across the corporate lifecycle, whilst applying a strong valuation discipline.
-The final new equity addition was Evenlode Global Equity, a fund we have added to the existing Jupiter Merlin range, which applies the same, successful investment process as Evenlode Income to the global universe, populating its portfolio with high quality companies priced at what the investment managers deem to be reasonable valuations.
+The final new equity addition was Evenlode Global Equity, a fund we have added to the existing Jupiter Merlin range, which applies the same, successful investment process as Evenlode Income to the global universe, populating its portfolio with high quality companies priced at what they deem to be reasonable valuations.
+We decided to retain the internally managed sleeve run by Brian McCormick, who is an investment manager in the Jupiter Value team.
+The mandate which Brian runs for this Portfolio is similar to his team's Global Value strategies but with a higher income target and greater emerging market exposure.